Help School Districts Affected by Power Plant Closures and Revalued Tax Bases

 As the state's energy plan evolves, older and less efficient power plants will be taken offline, such as the Huntley power plant in Tonawanda.
 In these instances, when a power plant closes or when the full valuation of the tax base has been significantly reduced, the state should provide funding to ensure that school districts are made whole.
 Without the state stepping in to assist affected districts, our children will continue to pay the price as their academic programs and services are slashed or eliminated.

-I urge you to help ensure the long-term stability of communities adversely affected by alterations in the tax base stemming from power plant closures or tax base revaluations, by passing legislation to address these fiscal shortfalls.
+I urge you to help ensure the long-term stability of communities adversely affected by alterations in the tax base stemming from power plant closures or tax base revaluations by providing much needed funding to help gap these fiscal shortfalls.

 Once you have completed your actions at left, you can choose to do even more: